The Court of Appeal's decision to allow the reading of a police statement and written evidence did not violate the right to cross-examination

 The Supreme Court stated that if a witness does not appear at trial or refuses to testify, the witness's police statement can only be read aloud after applying the criteria of the so-called Al-Khawaja test, which is based on case law from the European Court of Human Rights.

-Furthermore, the Supreme Court took as its basis that if a written piece of evidence reproduces a third party’s statement as second-hand information, this does not normally give rise to a right to cross-examine that third party.
-For example, if a doctor includes in a medical record the account of a witness who has not testified in court, any right to cross-examination in connection with the use of the record as evidence would apply to the doctor, not the witness.
+Furthermore, the Supreme Court held that if a written piece of evidence contains a third party’s account presented as hearsay, this does not normally trigger a right to cross-examine that third party.
+For example, if a doctor in a medical record conveys the account of a witness who has not given evidence in court, any right to cross-examination arising from the use of the record as evidence would apply to the doctor, not the witness.

 In its individual assessment, the Supreme Court concluded that the reading of the statements did not violate the right to cross-examination.